 Food Safety & Security

-Academic Credits: 2 credits per course, 3 courses possible
+2 credits per course, 3 courses possible

-The Agriculture Track will cover advanced topics in plant biology including desert agriculture, and plant epigenetics and gene expression in changing environments.
-Students should hold an undergraduate degree in any relevant humanities, social sciences or health field, for example: public health, economics, policy, law, geography, international development.
+Policy and Nutrition: Explores the policy and economics of food security (international development and agricultural economics), and nutrition.
+To join this track, you should have an undergraduate degree in any relevant humanities, social sciences or health field, for example: public health, economics, policy, law, geography, or international development.